sushrut141/kaoken/README.md

 ## GTP2 architecture and layer shapes

-The sequence of cimpuations carried out and the input / output shapes of tensors at each stage can be viewed [here](https://amaarora.github.io/posts/2020-02-18-annotatedGPT2.html).
+The sequence of compuations carried out and the input / output shapes of tensors at each stage can be viewed [here](https://amaarora.github.io/posts/2020-02-18-annotatedGPT2.html).

 ## Reference for Neon Vector operations